 - The early stage

 - The middle stage

 The first stage of alcohol addiction is also called the initial stage.
 This stage is particularly challenging to recognize as impairments and lifestyle dysfunctions haven’t necessarily started appearing yet.
 Higher tolerance to alcohol and a change of social aspects are the first clues.
 If other people have started noticing changes in a person’s drinking habits wherein he or she drink to, for example, deal with other problems, they may be in the first stage of alcoholism.

 Concerning DSM-5, alcohol abusers in their early stages display one or two of the 11 symptoms in the set.
 People in the early stages of alcoholism frequently include high school or college students who have been introduced to the different types of alcohol through binge-drinking and partying.
 Such individuals are often at higher risk of expanding their addiction to other stages.

 The Middle Stage

 The middle stage of alcoholism often comes with more visible physical and social effects.
-The strong craving for alcohol may be developed and first withdrawal symptoms may occur.
+The intense craving for alcohol may be developed, and first withdrawal symptoms may occur.
 These include:

 - Loss of appetite